 Asset recovery isn’t easy, and a large part of it requires a good demeanor in dealing with subjects.
 If you have all the right information before you approach a subject, it’s much easier to deal with them and help them understand where you’re coming from.

-Tracers gives you the opportunity you need to have that information.
+Tracers gives you the opportunity you need to have that information – as well as providing you with features like skip tracing and batch skip tracing.
 Even the most difficult-to-find subjects and assets are easier to discover when you use Tracers data.
 From telephone numbers to motor vehicle data, if it can help you uncover someone’s location and help you find an important asset, Tracer can probably provide you with up-to-date information about it.